Wednesday, 5 January 2022

 Step 3.
 Main Wash Cycle

 Next simply run your longest 60 or 40 degree wash depending on your nappy brand's temperature recommendation.
 Use an approved detergent for your nappy brand (see links below), most commonly powder as opposed to liquid detergent AND dose appropriately (see below for dosage).
 Ensure you pay particular attention if your nappy brand requires you to use non-bio or bio, as using the incorrect detergent can lead to damage to your nappies and your warranty being invalidated.
+Please refer to the care and warranty of your particular product.
 Recommended spin speed is 1000rpm.